sourcefuse/loopback4-microservice-catalog/packages/user-onboarding/projects/user-onboarding-lib/README.md

 # user-onboarding-client

+#### Notice

+This particular branch is to maintain and release @sourceloop/user-onboarding-client that uses angular 13.
+Note that we support angular version 13(via this branch) and 14(via master) for @sourceloop/user-onboarding-client.

 ## Overview

 Microservice for providing a smooth user onboarding experience with the help of step by step application specific tours.